Indentation style: Ratliff

-In the book Programmers at Work, C. Wayne Ratliff discussed using the style below.
-The style begins much like 1TBS but then the closing brace lines up with the indentation of the nested block.
-Ratliff was the original programmer behind the popular dBase-II and -III fourth-generation programming languages.
-He indicated that it was originally documented in material from Digital Research Inc. This style has sometimes been termed banner style, possibly for the resemblance to a banner hanging from a pole.
+discussed a style that is like 1TBS but the closing brace lines up with the indentation of the nested block.

+He indicated that the style was originally documented in material from Digital Research Inc. This style has sometimes been termed banner style, possibly for the resemblance to a banner hanging from a pole.
 In this style, which is to Whitesmiths as K&R is to Allman, the closing control is indented the same as the last item in the list (and thus properly loses salience) The style can make visual scanning easier for some, since the headers of any block are the only thing exdented at that level (the theory being that the closing control of the prior block interferes with the visual flow of the next block header in the K&R and Allman styles).
 Kernighan and Plauger use this style in the Ratfor code in Software Tools.